Wheel graph

-In the mathematical discipline of graph theory, a wheel graph is a graph formed by connecting a single universal vertex to all vertices of a cycle.
+In graph theory, a wheel graph is a graph formed by connecting a single universal vertex to all vertices of a cycle.
 A wheel graph with n vertices can also be defined as the 1-skeleton of an (n − 1)-gonal pyramid.

 Some authors write W_{n} to denote a wheel graph with n vertices (n ≥ 4); other authors instead use W_{n} to denote a wheel graph with n + 1 vertices (n ≥ 3), which is formed by connecting a single vertex to all vertices of a cycle of length n.
-The rest of this article uses the former notation.
+The former notation is used in the rest of this article and in the table on the right.